Can I use voice commands to control the M-Series Smart Glasses?

 Contact Vuzix Technical Support for assistance.

-In order to transfer files from the M400 Smart Glasses via USB, you will first need to change the USB mode in Settings.
+In order to transfer files from the M400 and M4000 Smart Glasses via USB, you will first need to change the USB mode in Settings.
 This can be accessed in Settings > Connected Devices > USB to bring up the menu.
 From there, select the mode for "Transfer files".

 Please note that 'Transfer files' mode will remain enabled only during the current USB session.
-If you disconnect the M400 Smart Glasses from your PC or reboot the device, you will need to re-enable this mode.
+If you disconnect the M400 and M4000 Smart Glasses from your PC or reboot the device, you will need to re-enable this mode.
 This is by design and is standard Android behavior for security reasons.

 Yes, we have a number of options for those who require prescription eyewear.
 By default, the M-Series Smart Glasses ship with our lens-less frames which are designed to fit over the majority of eyeglass frames.
 In addition, the safety frames included with the M-Series Safety Frame Kit can be taken to most optometrists and have the prescription added.